 Some of my favorites include:

-• Vanilla– use in baking recipes, in your coffee and tea and of course in ice cream!
+• Vanilla– use in baking recipes or in ice cream!

 • Chocolate– add to chocolate recipes and all manner of desserts

 • Peppermint– add to chocolate, hot cocoa, homemade whipped cream

 • All citrus like Orange, Lemon, Grapefruit, Lime, and Tangerine– make your cocktails shine and brighten any dish!